ianleeder/nerdweekend/_posts/2009-09-18-nerd-weekend.md

   - "There were 7 of us crammed in the spare room at Ian's house."
   - "Luka ate a whole tub of tzatziki."
   - "Unreal Tournament: Hiding behind the teleporter with the impact hammer!"
-summary: "Nerd Night V3.0 and Germans eating tzatziki"
+summary: "[V3.0] Eliott dicky desk and Germans eating tzatziki"
 ---